 A security hole that enables a local or remote attacker to execute arbitrary code with root privileges is susceptible to attack from Exim mail servers.

 According to Exim developers, the CVE-2019-15846 vulnerability impacts versions 4.92.1 and previous.
 The defect is to be fixed by Exim 4.92.2, first announced on Wednesday and published on Friday.
+You may use the following free web scanning tool to know the issue directly.

 The vulnerability, defined as a heap overflow, impacts Exim’s TLS servers and is not dependent on the TLS library used — developers note GnuTLS and OpenSSL are impacted.